Radiation Dose Summary for Diagnostic Procedures on FHIR

 1. Provide the diagnostic procedure context to both the Radiation Dose Summary Producer and Consumer actors

-2. Store the Radiation Dose Summary resources and Irradiation Event resources from the sharing performed from the Producer actor
+2. Store the Radiation Dose Summary resources and Irradiation Event resources from the Radiation Dose Summary Producer actor

-Thus, the FHIR server can be divided in fact in two sub-actors: one for the contextual resources, and one for the Radiation Dose resources.
+Thus, the FHIR Server can be divided in fact in two sub-actors: one to provide the contextual resources, and one for the Radiation Dose resources.

-3. The Practitioner resources: the irradiation authorizing persons responsible on the performed exams.
+3. Practitioner: the irradiation authorizing persons responsible on the performed exams.

-When these resources are not present in the FHIR server, the Radiation Dose Summary Producer can take the responsibility on alimenting the FHIR server with these resources, by creating them from the RDSRs and images collected from modalities.
+When these resources are not present in the FHIR Server, the Radiation Dose Summary Producer can complement the FHIR Server by creating observations from the RDSRs and images collected from modalities.

-The FHIR server SHALL follow the different security considerations mentionned in security section.
+The FHIR Server SHALL follow the different security considerations mentioned in security section.

 Radiation Dose Summary Consumer

-Expertise is needed to understand the radiation dose data.
-The interpretation of the radiation information collected by the Radiation Dose Summary Consumer shall follow the facility regulations and workflows, in order to avoid misuse.
+Specialized expertise is required to understand radiation dose data.
+The interpretation of the radiation information collected by the Radiation Dose Summary Consumer shall follow the local policies and jurisdictional requirements to avoid misuse.

 The RDSC actor can implement the following CapabilityStatement: RDSC capability statement.

 The FHIR Server can be grouped with the Radiation Dose Summary Producer actor within the Dose Management System.
 Thus, the Dose Management System is managing all the resources and references between resources.
-Another possible grouping is between the FHIR Server and the Radiation Dose Summary Consumer actor.
-This can happen for example within EMR systems or RIS/EHR systems.
+Another possible grouping is between the FHIR Server and the Radiation Dose Summary Consumer actor (e.g., within EHR systems or RIS/EHR systems).
 In this case, the source of truth for contextual resources are independent from the Radiation Dose Summary Producer.

 Actors relationship

-During this workflow, a patient arrives to the hospital and performs an exam within an irradiating modality, or including a nuclear medicine administration.
-The detailed radiation information is shared with the Radiation Dose Summary Producer actor, which may generally be a Dose Management System.
-During the process of creating the Radiation Dose Summary resources, the RDSP actor performs a list of queries to the FHIR server, in order to collect the right IDs to be referred in the newly created resources.
-For instance, the RDSP actor shall collect the corresponding IDs for the Patient, the Practitioner, the Modality, and the ImagingStudy resources.
-Most of these resources can be identified from the DICOM RDSR shared from the modality.
-Some unique identifiers within the RDSR can be used to query the FHIR server.
-Here is a mapping between the FHIR resources and the identifiers from DICOM:
+In this workflow, a patient undergoes an irradiating study (including a nuclear medicine administration).
+The detailed radiation information is shared with the Radiation Dose Summary Producer actor, which may be a Dose Management System.
+During the process of creating the Radiation Dose Summary resources, the RDSP actor makes queries to the FHIR Server in order to collect the correct IDs to be referred in the newly created resources (i.e., Patient, Practitioner, Modality, and ImagingStudy resources).
+Many of these resources can be found within the DICOM RDSR provided by the modality.
+Some identifiers within the RDSR can be used for querying the FHIR Server.
+Below is a mapping illustrating the relationship between the FHIR resources and the DICOM identifiers:

 FHIR Resource Identifier from DICOM